quanterall/HaskellMaterials/basics/01-values-and-functions.md

    beginning of the list[2], multiplies them all by two, sums them up and returns whether or not the sum is even.
 Create a version that uses a named argument and one that does not.

-3. Define a function using a pipeline that takes a list of strings, takes out all the strings beginning with "#", then discards all leading "#" or " " from the resulting strings.
+3. Define a function using a pipeline that takes a list of strings, takes all the strings beginning with "#", then discards all leading "#" or " " from the resulting strings.

 #### Exercise notes (Pipelines using partial application)